-R. Summer School Housing
+r) Summer School Housing

 Summer school housing for each session is usually available for all enrolled applicants.
 Summer housing is limited to a select few halls.
 A separate housing application for summer school is available in late spring and is accepted throughout the summer.
 Although there is no deadline for summer applications, early applicants receive priority concerning hall requests.
 Applicants should be certain of their summer plans if applying after the summer cancellation deadlines.
 Cancellations after these deadlines will result in forfeiture of the housing deposit.
 Hall assignments for summer are completely independent of fall/spring assignments.
-Students may contract to live in summer housing as long as they are enrolled in the summer term they are applying or registered for classes for fall.
+Students may contract to live in summer housing as long as they are enrolled in the summer term they are applying.
 Students wishing summer housing accommodations should fill out the summer housing application found in the housing portal.

-S. Break Housing
+s) Break Housing

 Fees are assessed weekly for all students remaining on campus during the time between the fall-spring, spring-summer and summer-fall.
-The Director of Residence Life and Housing Operations has the discretion to designate certain residence halls to remain open during these times.
-Residents will notify the Associate Director of Residence Life and Housing Operations two weeks prior to the break commencing and sign up through the housing portal to receive break housing.
+The Director of Residence Life has the discretion to designate certain residence halls to remain open during these times.
+Residents will have to advise the Residence Life Coordinator of Operations two weeks prior to the break commencing, and sign up through the housing portal to receive break housing.
 Break housing fees are added to your student bill.
 Check the housing website for updates.
-Rates are subject to change and are found in the Occupancy Agreement and housing website
+Rates are subject to change and are found in the Occupancy Agreement and housing website t) Renter's Insurance

-T. Renter's Insurance